Nandhini0123/Solo-Restaurant-Ordering-App/README.md

 Overview : The app allows the user to do a)View the menu list
-b) Add items to order list
+b) Add items to cart
-c) Remove items from the ordered list
+c) Remove items from the cart
 d) Complete the purchase
 e) Pay the total by entering the card details
 f) Getting confirmation message